Uruguayan nationality law

 The justification of the points required in Article 4 above shall be made before the Electoral Court, which, once it has verified compliance with at least two of the requirements (items A, B, C, D, E or F), shall proceed without further procedure to the registration in the corresponding registry.This positive law interpreting the Constitution, in the law above, was revised to account for so-called "grandchildren" of natural citizens in 2015.
 The law addressing the grandchildren of natural citizens was set forth in Law 19.362.

 The division of citizens of Uruguay into "natural citizens," who are nationals, and "legal citizens," who are not nationals, comes from the positive law in Law 16.021.
 The application of this division of citizenship into those who are nationals and those who are only citizen non-nationals is implemented by the DNIC of Uruguay in an administrative statement in 2018.
-The Uruguayan passport of legal citizens now indicates, in the field for nationality, that a legal citizen automatically has the nationality of the country in which he or she was born, regardless of whether this nationality assigned by Uruguay is juridically accurate.
+The Uruguayan passport of legal citizens now indicates, in the field for nationality, that a legal citizen automatically has the nationality of the country in which they were born, regardless of whether this nationality assigned by Uruguay is juridically accurate.
 The DNIC Manual for Identity Documents and Passports (" Manual de Document de de Identitad y Pasaporte Electronic) relies on the interpretation of the Constitution from a legal scholar, Justino Jiménez de Aréchaga, most active in early in the middle of the prior century.
 The DNIC Manual provides the following guidance, defining "nationality" as an innate human characteristic and declaring that it cannot be changed or modified.In our law, the concepts of nationality and citizenship are distinguished, the former being of a real or sociological nature and the latter of a legal nature.
-This differentiation makes up the traditional concept that comes from the illustrious exponent of our Constitutional Law, Master Justino Jiménez de Aréchaga.
+This differentiation makes up the traditional concept that comes from the scholar of Constitutional Law, Justino Jiménez de Aréchaga.